 The AT in Maine features the most remote hiking on the entire trail, including the final stretch between the town of Monson and the summit of Katahdin (the northern terminus of the AT) which is known as the Hundred Mile Wilderness.

 Mahoosuc Notch is a valley chock full of giant boulders that fell from the cliffs above.
 It is considered by some to be the toughest mile of the AT because of the gyrations required to get through, especially with a bulging pack.
 Northbound, the climb out of the notch and over the summit of Old Speck is one of the almighty grunts on the whole AT.
-As a reward, there’s a lean-to nestled near a lake nestled in a cirque near the summit.
-A nearby fire tower on the summit provides a great view, too.
+As a reward, there’s a lake and a shelter nestled in a cirque near the summit.
+A fire tower on the top of Old Speck (4170′) provides a fine view, too.

 * 2006-2011 data compiled by the Appalachian Trail Conservancy